KasparEtter/ef1p/pages/email/email.md

 **PGP signature** with protected headers.
 [↗](https://tools.ietf.org/id/draft-autocrypt-lamps-protected-headers-02.html#section-9.1)
-The original subject is replaced only when the message is encrypted.
+The original subject is replaced with three dots only when the message is encrypted.

 </figcaption>
 </figure>